dartlangfr/ng-darrrt-codelab/docs/step-3.md

     </button>
     ```

- > `ng-disabled` like the `ng-click` directive it's out of the box in AngularDart.
-This one is used to enable or disable a element according of a boolean expression.
-In our case we test than the name property is not empty after have trimed it.
+ > `ng-disabled`, like the `ng-click` directive, is a built-in AngularDart directive.
+It is used to enable or disable an element according to the value of a boolean expression.
+In our case we test that the controller's `name` property is not empty after we have trimmed it.

 3. Run `piratebadge.html` and click on button.